Show Schedule

 16. A Bread Loaf of your choice (baked at least the previous day)

-17. ‘Free from cake or savoury’ please show recipe with exhibit
+17. Gluten OR dairy free cake or savoury – please show recipe with exhibit

 19. Three free-range hens eggs